wuyaxv/wuyaxv.github.io/_posts/2024-02-29-Configuration-Of-OpenWrt-On-Proxmox.md

 So you want to simulate a network topology just on your personal box, right?

 ## 0x01.
-Select proper image
+Select appropriate image

-To begin with, we need to download a proper [image](https://mirrors.ustc.edu.cn/openwrt/) for deployment, and mirror sites are always a better choice compared to the original.
+To begin with, we need to download a appropriate [image](https://mirrors.ustc.edu.cn/openwrt/) for deployment, and mirror sites are always a better choice compared to the original.
 Here I choose the [stable release](https://mirrors.ustc.edu.cn/openwrt/releases/23.05.2/targets/x86/64/openwrt-23.05.2-x86-64-generic-squashfs-combined.img.gz) for deployment.

 ## 0x02.
 Resize the image